dashifen/git-branch/readme.md

 ## Branched Branches

-If I need to branch a "child" branch off a "parent," then the child's name follows the parents preceded by two hyphens.
-For example:  `220622f-parent--child`.
-This isn't strictly necessary, a child branch could simply be named as above, but the order of merges might become a bit more messy without a record of what was branched off of what.
+If I need to branch a "child" branch off a "parent," then the child's name follows the parent's preceded by 2 hyphens, e.g.  `220622f-parent--child`.
+This isn't strictly necessary; a child branch could simply be named as above.
+But, the order of merges might become a bit more messy without a record of what was branched off of what.